Lex (dog)

-Lex (1999 – March 25, 2012) was the first active duty, fully fit military working dog to be granted early retirement in order to be adopted.
-Working for his United States Marine Corps handler Corporal Dustin J. Lee in the Iraq War, he was wounded in an attack that killed Lee, and subsequently was awarded an honorary Purple Heart.
+Lex (1999 – March 25, 2012) was a German Shepherd military working dog who served with the United States Marine Corps and became the first active-duty, fully fit military dog to be granted early retirement for adoption.
+Lex was wounded in Iraq in an attack that killed his handler, Corporal Dustin J. Lee.
+He later became a therapy dog and received an honorary Purple Heart.

 Military working dog

-Lee and Lex were stationed in the military police department at Marine Corps Logistics Base Albany, with Lex having deployed to Iraq previously with a different handler.
-Lee had adopted his previous canine, Doenja, after the dog was retired.
-They were detached to deploy in late November 2006 as an explosive detection and patrol team for 3rd Reconnaissance Battalion, then part of Regimental Combat Team 6.
-On March 21, 2007, while at a Forward Operating Base in Iraq, they were hit by a 73 mm SPG-9 rocket attack.
-Lee was mortally wounded, while Lex sustained shrapnel wounds.
-Despite his own wounds, Lex refused to leave Lee and had to be dragged away for corpsmen and other medics to attempt treatment.
-After returning to the United States in April, he fully recovered from his wounds at Marine Corps Base Camp Lejeune after a twelve-week rehabilitation.
-He returned to MCLB Albany on July 6 in a full working capacity, although some shrapnel remained lodged in his back, which veterinarians did not remove to avoid causing permanent damage to his spine.
+Lex and Corporal Lee were stationed in the military police department at Marine Corps Logistics Base Albany.
+Lex had previously deployed to Iraq with a different handler.
+Lee had adopted his earlier retired working dog, Doenja.
+In November 2006, Lex and Lee were deployed to Iraq as an explosive detection and patrol team for the 3rd Reconnaissance Battalion, part of Regimental Combat Team 6.
+On March 21, 2007, while stationed at a Forward Operating Base in Iraq, they were struck by a 73 mm SPG-9 rocket attack.
+Lee was mortally wounded, and Lex sustained shrapnel injuries.
+Despite his own wounds, Lex refused to leave Lee's side and had to be pulled away so corpsmen and other medics could attend to his handler.
+Lex returned to the U.S. in April and underwent a 12-week rehabilitation at Marine Corps Base Camp Lejeune eventually returning to full duty at MCLB Albany.
+Some shrapnel remained embedded in his back, but veterinarians decided not to remove it to avoid spinal damage.